The scroll told how 500 years earlier, an Egyptian Pharaoh was locked in battle with a Nubian King, only in this war, the generals were sorcerers.

 His mission was over, and it was time to go home.

-He bid his earthly foster parents goodbye, but told Setna one final secret before leaving, pointing to his mother.
+He bid his earthly foster parents goodbye, but told Setne one final secret before leaving, pointing to his mother.

-Nine months later, Pharaoh Ramasses II welcomed a grandson into the world.
+Nine months later, Pharaoh Ramesses II welcomed a grandson into the world.

 A healthy, vibrant, beautiful baby boy.